patrickward/hop/pulse/README.md

 3. **Custom Thresholds**: Adjust thresholds based on your application's characteristics and requirements.

-4. **Security**: Consider adding authentication middleware for the metrics endpoint in production environments.
+4. **Security**: Consider adding authentication middleware for the pulse endpoint in production environments.

 ## Implementation Details